jacekpluta/heads-up-frontend/README.md

 # Heads Up App
-> Heads Up is a web game application where players guess words or phrases that appear on the mobile held to their foreheads by watching the other players act it out or give hints as time counted down.
+Heads Up is a web game application where players guess words or phrases that appear on the mobile held to their foreheads by watching the other players act it out or give hints as time counted down.
  The aim is to get as many words/phrases correct.

+Game only works on mobile devices with motion sensors (accelerometer and gyroscope).

 ![](mdimages/header_md.png)

-Unfortunately game only works on mobile devices with motion sensors (accelerometer and gyroscope).

 You choose a category and one person holds the phone/tablet in front of his/her head.